Japan Prize Foundation Fact Sheet

 The Japan Prize Foundation honors individuals whose original and outstanding achievements in science and technology are recognized as having advanced the frontiers of knowledge and served the cause of peace and prosperity for mankind.

-Since 1985, 78 laureates from 13 countries have received the Japan Prize.
+To date, 88 laureates from 13 countries have received the Japan Prize since the first prize was given in 1985.
 Each laureate receives a certificate of merit and a commemorative medal.
-A cash prize of 50 million Japanese yen is also awarded in each prize category.
+A cash prize of 50 million Japanese yen is also awarded in each prize field.

 Japan Prize laureates include Dr. Charles K. Kao (U.S.), Dr. Frank Sherwood Rowland (U.S.), Dr. Elias James Corey (U.S.), Prof. Dr. Gerhard Ertl (Germany), Dr. Arvid Carlsson (Sweden) and Dr. Luc Montagnier (France), all of whom were awarded the Nobel Prize after receiving the Japan Prize.
 A selection of laureates received the Japan Prize and Nobel Prize in the same year, including Dr. Kary B. Mullis (U.S.), Prof. Albert Fert (France) and Prof. Dr. Peter Grünberg (Germany), while Dr. Leo Esaki (Japan) was awarded the Japan Prize after winning the Nobel Prize.